 Medicare originally based payments for outpatient care on hospitals' costs, but the Centers for Medicare & Medicaid Services (CMS) began using the outpatient prospective payment system (OPPS) in August 2000.
-In 2020, about 3,800 hospitals provided OPPS services, and about 50 percent of fee-for-service beneficiaries received at least one OPPS service.
-In 2020, beneficiaries' copayments accounted for 19 percent of total payments under the OPPS.
+In 2020, about 3,800 hospitals provided OPPS services,1 and about 50 percent of fee-for-service beneficiaries received at least one OPPS service.2 In 2020, procedures that require anesthesia.